Things to do at Zaanse Schans

 Zaanse Schans is located close to Amsterdam and you have a few transport options.
-If you have a car, there is a large parking area available.
+If you have or rent a car, a large parking area is available.
 The best way to visit it depends on your personal preferences but the bus is the easiest way to get there.

 Bus to Zaanse Schans

 Take bus 391 (50 minutes) or bus 891 (30 minutes) at Amsterdam Central Station.
 Both busses depart from platform G – L and stop outside the Zaans Museum.
 It’s 8 EUR for a return trip.

 If you plan to use the bus more that day, consider buying a bus day pass.
 It’s 11,50 EUR and allows unlimited bus travel in a certain region.
 In this case, the ticket is named Zaanstreek.
 (Zaan region)

 The train from Amsterdam Centraal Station takes just 17 minutes and is very convenient.
 However, it is a 15-minute walk from the train station to the windmills so you might prefer taking the bus.

 A return ticket costs 6.80 EUR when bought online.
 Ordering train tickets online at NS is generally cheaper than a ticket at the vending machine.

 Your last option is to join a Zaanse Schans tour.
 It is a half-day activity that includes transport in the form of a large bus, a guide and it visits the windmills, a cheese factory, a clog wooden shoe workshop, and sometimes includes a cruise.

 Visiting the Zaanse Schans is free the area is always open to access.
 Tickets need to be purchased when entering a windmill (4 EUR) or the Zaans Museum (10 EUR).

 Do you need to book in advance to visit Zaanse Schans?